tsburn/ts-UnifiedNlpIntegration/README.md

         http://www.apache.org/licenses/LICENSE-2.0

-    Unless required by applicable law or agreed to
+    Unless required by applicable law or agreed to in writing, software